Light-focused Photography

 The ‘Suffolk Pink’ colour is highly protected and regulated by local councils and English Heritage.
 Marco Pierre White once painted The Angel in Lavenham a shade of ‘blancmange’ in 2013 that offended the locals and the council.
 He was forced to repaint, only after the right shade of pink was agreed with English Heritage.

-Light red has been replaced with the colour word, pink.
-Pink can be produced mixing alum and chrome mordant with brazilwood dye and plants like madder roots of the plant Rubia tinctorum.
+Light red eventually evolved into the colour term “pink.”
+Historically, pink pigments were produced by mixing alum and chrome mordant with brazilwood dye or with madder roots plant Rubia tinctorum.

 Mixed with white, pink can also be made using red from the cochineal insect.
 Cochineal was cultivated commercially in Poland, Prussia, Saxony, Lithuania and the Ukraine in the 18th century.